 NOTE: HyperX graciously sent me an early production unit of this headset to review at my discretion alongside marketing assets and technical information.
 To my knowledge it is essentially identical to the final retail version.
 They also hosted a video conference call and took the time to walk me through the headset and answer some of my questions.

-I don’t receive a kickback if you decide to buy one, and none of the links in this article are affiliate links.
+I don’t receive a kickback if you decide to buy one.
 I wasn’t sponsored to write this, and I had full editorial control over this article.

 When HyperX first told me that they were making the new Cloud II Wireless gaming headset, my head filled with both questions and excitement.
 This is a headset I’ve personally wanted for a long time.
 I speculated that they would launch a headset like this back in 2017…but that teased product turned out to be the excellent Cloud Alpha.
 Since then, HyperX has launched several solid wireless options, including the Cloud Flight family, the Cloud Stinger Wireless, and the Cloud Mix.

 Against that robust lineup, what place could a wireless version of the older Cloud II possibly have?
 Could it stand up to the rest of the company’s lineup in 2020, not to mention the rest of the market?